By Dr. Emerson Eggerichs

-We all need love and respect equally, but the felt need differs during conflict.
+We all need love and respect equally, but the felt need differs during the conflict.

 Question #3: What can be done by both males and females of all ages to increase effective communication in relationships?

 Understand that God designed the genders differently.
-Neither are wrong, just different.
+Neither is wrong, just different.
 Though we are equal, we are not the same.